Marketing Products on Amazon: 7 Powerful Strategies to Try

 - Leverage multiple marketing channels: If no one hears about your promotion, they can’t act on it — that’s why you need to share the news across your core marketing channels.
 For example, your business may send an email to subscribers or share a post on Facebook.

-- Launch ads on Amazon: If you want to accelerate sales from your promotion, as well as market your product to a broader audience, use some of your budget for advertising on Amazon.
+- Launch ads on Amazon: There are various different types of Amazon ads.
+If you want to accelerate sales from your promotion, as well as market your product to a broader audience, use some of your budget for advertising on Amazon.
 For the best results — and low advertising cost of sale (ACoS) — try Sponsored Products ads.

 - Motivate shoppers with a deadline: If you want to push consumers to act on your promotion, then you need to establish a hard deadline.
 In some cases, you may want to emphasize that it’s only available while supplies last, which can encourage users to make a purchase.